Q&As on hypertension

 - Managing stress in healthy way such as through meditation, appropriate physical exercise, and positive social contact.

-More than one in three adults worldwide have raised blood pressure – a condition that causes around half of all deaths from stroke and heart disease.
-It is considered directly responsible for 7.5 million deaths in 2004 – almost 13% of all global deaths.
+A. More than 1 in 5 adults worldwide have raised blood pressure – a condition that causes around half of all deaths from stroke and heart disease.
+Complications from hypertension account for 9.4 million deaths worldwide every year.

 In nearly all high-income countries, widespread diagnosis and treatment with low-cost medication have led to a significant drop in the proportion of people with raised blood pressure, as well as the average blood pressure across populations – and this has contributed to a reduction in deaths from heart disease.
 For example, the prevalence of raised blood pressure in the WHO region of the Americas in 2014 was 18%, as compared to 31% in 1980.

 In contrast, low-income countries have the highest prevalence of raised blood pressure.
-In the WHO African region, more than 40% (and up to 50%) of adults in many countries are estimated to have high blood pressure and this proportion is increasing.
+In the WHO African region, more than 30% of adults in many countries are estimated to have high blood pressure and this proportion is increasing.
 Furthermore, the average blood pressure levels in this region are much higher than global averages.

 Many people with high blood pressure in developing countries are not aware of their disease, and do not have access to treatments that could control their blood pressure and significantly reduce their risk of death and disability from heart disease and stroke.
 Detection, treatment and control of hypertension is an important health priority worldwide.

 1 Blood pressure is measured in millimeters of mercury (mm Hg).